In this article you will find:

 Not only is there little information available about where Ol’ Roy dog food is made, but the Walmart website also fails to provide information about the sourcing of their ingredients.
 As a private label brand sold in retail stores, the primary goal of the Mars, Inc. company is likely to maximize profits while minimizing expenses – this may mean compromising on the quality of ingredients.
 Many store brands use low-quality ingredients like corn, wheat, and soy products as well as plant proteins, by-products, and artificial additives.
 This brand of dog food makes heavy use of ingredients like this, many of which could be sourced outside the U.S.

-Ol’ Roy Recall History:
+Ol’ Roy Recall History List:

 As a store brand designed for profits rather than quality, it should come as no surprise that there are a number of Ol’ Roy recalls in recent history.
 It is also worth noting that this brand is manufactured by one of the largest pet food manufacturers in the world and it is possible that their products are made in a variety of different plants both in and out of the country.
 Having numerous production facilties leaves a lot of room for error, hence the number of recalls.
 Here is a quick overview of recalls for Ol’ Roy brand: